Online EMDR Therapy in North Carolina & Virginia

 FAQs About EMDR

 • The price of EMDR Therapy varies depending on the program chosen.
-Click Here for more information on our Fees.

 • Online EMDR Therapy is equally effective online as it is when conducted in-person.
 However, this may not be true if you are found to be inappropriate for online mental health care due to physical or neuro-divergent limitations.

 • This will vary depending on the program selected and the intensity and urgency of your needs.
+Most clients report feeling some relief with one session of reprocessing.

 A full treatment of weekly EMDR is typically 12 sessions, however, some clients with complex or chronic trauma symptoms tend to extend treatment to address multiple issues.
 Extension of treatment also means long lasting mental health improvement, increased resilience, healthier thought processes, and overall improvement in physical wellness and daily functioning.